 Collaboration in the workplace can take place in a typical office or among members of a virtual team.
 It can unleash people’s creativity, which is what keeps employees engaged and inventive.

 Workplace collaboration examples include collaborating on shared documents, addressing work difficulties via team communication channels, video calls and meetings, and brainstorming with whiteboards.
+Follow these trends related to collaboration for more optimized workspace.

 Collaboration is the joint effort of many individuals or groups of people working together to complete a job or achieve a common goal.